Income Inequality

 In 1929 inequality reached new heights, the market crashed, and there was widespread misery.
 It has happened again and we have not yet recovered.
 Worse, those banks that were too big to fail got bailed out by taxpayers.
 As Larry Lessig pointed out, this is the stupidest form of socialism ever invented.

-Concentrated wealth becomes aristocracy when there is low social mobility.
-Wages go down, necessities become more expensive, education out of reach for most, and Republican policy is hastening the process.
+Concentrated wealth, a reliable product of uncontrolled capitalism, becomes aristocracy results in low social mobility.
+Wages go down, necessities become more expensive, education out of reach for most, and wealthy build gated communities and arm themselves to protect from growing chaos.
+Students and many others are driven into debt servitude.
+Republican policy is hastening the process.

 Many of the social pathologies are identified in The Spirit Level, Why Greater Equality Makes Societies Stronger: Richard Wilkinson and Kate Pickett.